TheDragonSkull/Sun-Blinded-Mod/README.md

 This mod supports multiplayer.
 If you find bugs please report so I can try to fix them.

+❗ IMPORTANT ❗
+This mod is NOT compatible with Optifine, use [Embeddium](https://modrinth.com/mod/embeddium/versions) and [Oculus](https://modrinth.com/mod/oculus/versions) instead.

 ---

 # ⚙️ How it works